 Orange Sauce

 - Freshly squeezed orange juice (no pulp): Use freshly squeezed oranges and strain out any pulp for a smooth sauce.
-Substitution: High-quality store-bought orange juice works well - choose one that is not from concentrate and is pulp-free.
+Sub: High-quality store-bought orange juice works but choose one that is not from concentrate and is pulp-free.

-- White Vinegar: To add acidity.
-Substitution: Rice vinegar or apple cider vinegar.
+- White Vinegar: Adds acidity.
+Sub: Rice vinegar or apple cider vinegar.

-- Brown Sugar: To add sweetness.
-I'm using light brown sugar, but dark brown sugar works too.
+- Brown Sugar: Adds sweetness to balance acidity and salinity.
+I prefer light brown sugar, but dark brown sugar works too.

-- Garlic Cloves: To add flavor.
-Substitution: Jarred minced garlic.
+- Garlic Cloves: Adds aromatic flavor.
+Sub: Jarred minced garlic.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.